-Together, America and Europe created and put into place the

-Marshall Plan to rebuild from the rubble.
-Together we created the Atlantic Alliance, an alliance which proceeded not from transient interests of state but from shared ideals.
+Together, America and Europe created and put into place the Marshall Plan to rebuild from the rubble.
+Together we created the Atlantic Alliance, the first alliance in the world which proceeded not from transient interests of state but from shared ideals.
 Together we created the North Atlantic Treaty Organization, a defense system aimed at seeing that the kind of tyrants who had tormented Europe would never torment her again.
 NATO was a triumph of organization and effort, but it was also something new, very different.
-For NATO derived its strength directly from the moral values of the people it represented; It was infined with their high ideals, their love of liberty, their commitment to peace.
+For NATO derived its strength directly from the moral values of the people it represented.
+It was infused with their high ideals, their love of liberty, their commitment to peace.

 But perhaps the greatest triumph of all was not in the realm of a sound defense or material achievement.
-No, the greatest triumph of Europe after the war is that in spite of all the chaos, poverty, sickness, and misfortune that plagued this continent --in-spite of all that, the people of Europe resisted the call of new tyrants and the lure of their seductive ideologies.
+No, the greatest triumph of Europe after the war is that in spite of all the chaos, poverty, sickness, and misfortune that plagued this continent -in spite of all that, the people of Europe resisted the call of new tyrants and the lure of their seductive philosophies.
 Europe did not become the breeding ground for new extremist philosophies.
-Europe resisted the totalitarian temptation.
-Imstead, The people of Europe embraced democracy, the strongest dream, the dream the fascists could not kill.
+Europe resisted the totalitarian temptation instead, the people of Europe embraced democracy, the strongest dream, the dream the fascists could not kill.
 They chose freedom.

-Today we celebrate the leaders who led the way-- Churchill and Monnet, Adenauer and Schuman, de Gasperi and Spaak, Truman and Marshall.
+Today we celebrate the leaders who led the way-- Churchill and Monnet, Adenauer and Schumann, de Gasper i and Spaak, Truman and Marshall.
 And we celebrate, too, the free political parties that contributed their share to greatness: the Liberals and the Christian Democrats, the Social Democrats and Labour and the Conservatives.
 Together they tugged at the same oar, and the great and mighty ship of Europe moved on.

 If any doubt their success, let them look at you.
-In this room are they who fought on opposite sides 40 years ago, and their sons and daughters.
+In this room are the sons and daughters of soldiers who fought on opposite sides 40 years ago.
 Now you govern together and lead Europe democratically.
 You buried animosity and hatred in the rubble.
 There is no greater testament to reconciliation and to the peaceful unity of Europe than the men and women in this room.

-In the decades after the war, Europe knew great growth and power, You enjoyed amazing vitality in every area of life, from fine arts to fashion, from manufacturing to science to the world of ideas.
+In the decades after the war, Europe knew great growth and power.
+You enjoyed amazing vitality in every area of life, from fine arts to fashion, from manufacturing to science to the world of ideas.
 Europe was robust and alive, and none of this was an accident.
 It was the natural result of freedom, the natural fruit of the democratic ideal.
 We in America looked at Europe and called her what she was: an Economic Miracle.

 And we could hardly be surprised.
 When we Americans think about our European heritage we tend to think of your cultural influences, and the rich ethnic heritage you gave us.
 But the industrial revolution that transformed the American economy came from Europe.
 The financing of the railroads we used to settle the West came from Europe.
-The guiding intellectual lights of our democratic system-Locke and Montesquieu, Hume and Adam

-Smith-came from Europe.
-And the geniuses who ushered in the modern industrial-technological age came from-well, I think you know, but two examples will suffice.
-Alexander Graham Bell, whose great invention maddened every American parent whose child insists on phoning his European pen pal rather than writing to him-was a Scotsman.
-And Guglielmo Marconi, who invented the radio-thereby providing a living for a young man from Dixon, Illinois, who later went into politics- I guess I should explain that's me-new you know its Marconi sefault-Marconi was born,
+The guiding intellectual lights of our democratic system -- Locke and Montesquieu, Hume and Adam Smith--came from Europe.
+And the geniuses who ushered in the modern industrial-technological age came from--well, I think you know, but two examples will suffice.
+Alexander Graham Bell, whose great invention maddened every American parent whose child insists on phoning his European pen pal rather than writing to him--was a Scotsman.
+And Guglielmo Marconi, who invented the radio -- thereby providing a living for a young man from Dixon, Illinois, who later went into politics -- I guess I should explain that's me--now you know it's Marconi's fault--Marconi was born and bred, as you know in Italy.